brettlangdon/NodeLua/README.md

 This is still a work in progress, collaborators welcome.

 ## Install

+Requires Lua 5.1, will *not* work with 5.2

 Lua and it's C libraries are required for this module to work.

 ```bash